-The programme intended learning outcomes are tied to the mission and vision of the institute.
+The programme intended learning outcomes are tied to the mission and vision of the institute, when it regards an MBA programme.
 During the meeting the panel received the statement of the mission and vision of the programme.
 The separate programme intended learning outcomes are formulated without specific reference to knowledge, skills, and attitudes.
 No specific intended learning outcomes are formulated with regard to attitudes.